 First run tutorial

-Once you run Timelinize for the first time, you will be asked to open or create a timeline.
+Once you have some data to import, run Timelinize for the first time.
+You will be asked to select a folder to open or create a timeline.

 Creating a timeline